munificent/craftinginterpreters/book/hash-tables.md

 ^code free-strings (1 before, 1 after)

 Some languages have a separate type or an explicit step to intern a string.
-For clox, we'll automatically intern every string.
+For clox, we'll automatically intern every one.
 That means whenever we create a new unique string, we add it to the table:

 ^code allocate-store-string (2 before, 1 after)